grollk/firefox-blank-tab/README.md

-# Firefox New Tab Notebook
+# New Tab Notebook for Firefox

 **Firefox extension that overrides Firefox's new tab page with a small notebook.** Forked from [Chrome New Tab Notebook](https://github.com/maxbeier/chrome-blank-tab).
 Added support for Windows shortcuts and dark mode.